- Read the Summer 2022 edition of our newsletter

-The BCLT Library, housed within the British Centre for Literary Translation in Arts 2.27 at UEA, is a resource available to literary translators, researchers, UEA staff and students and the general public.
+The BCLT Library, housed within the British Centre for Literary Translation in AHB1.19 at UEA, is a resource available to literary translators, researchers, UEA staff and students and the general public.
 Almost all of the library’s collection is available for readers to explore.
 Within the BCLT Library are books written in a wide variety of languages, as well as books translated into English from various languages.
 The library also contains reference works for the practice of literary translation, translations of poetry collections, dual-language poetry texts, journals relevant to literary translation, anthologies of translated works and biographies of writers.
 Whether you are a researcher seeking a theoretical text, an MA student looking for a work to translate, or an undergraduate student looking for something new to read, the BCLT Library welcomes you.

 The BCLT library is currently closed due to relocation, and will re-open in Autumn 2022.